Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     ```
     aws ec2 import-key-pair --key-name "eksworkshop" --public-key-material file://~/.ssh/id_rsa.pub
     ```

-11. Login to your container repository
+11. Login to your container repositories

+    The stack created two repositories for you one for the monolith and one for the like service.
+Login to these now by using the following commands

     ```
     aws ecr get-login-password --region ap-southeast-1 | docker login --username AWS --password-stdin $ECR_MONOLITH
+    aws ecr get-login-password --region ap-southeast-1 | docker login --username AWS --password-stdin $ECR_LIKE
     ```

     You should see